-A live two way visual and audio link would be required from Court 3 to Court 1.
-Court 1 would require to see all of jurors' faces.
-The jury would require to see the court room, in particular the witness giving evidence, the accused and productions that are shown in court.
-The two way audio is needed to allow communication between courts.
+A live two way visual and audio link will be established from the court to the RJC.
+A large video wall will be in place in the court permitting all in court to see all of the jurors' faces.
+The jury will see the court room, in particular the witness giving evidence, the accused and productions that are shown in court, on a large 4 quadrant screen (the normal cinema screen) in the RJC.
+Two way audio will be in place to allow communication between the court and the RJC.